-ALL An adoption subsidy is a payment to the adopting parent(s) of an adopted child who would remain in foster care without the subsidy incentive.
-There are two types of adoption subsidies:

-- support subsidy: a payment for ongoing care and support of the child, and - medical subsidy: a payment for medical expenses due to a physical, mental, or emotional condition of the child.
+- ALL An adoption subsidy is a payment to the adopting parent(s) of an adopted child who would remain in foster care without the subsidy incentive.
+There are two types of adoption subsidies: - support subsidy: a payment for ongoing care and support of the child, and - medical subsidy: a payment for medical expenses due to a physical, mental, or emotional condition of the child.

-Children receiving adoption subsidies are categorically eligible for Medicaid.
+- Children receiving adoption subsidies are categorically eligible for Medicaid.
 The adoption subsidy is not counted as income for other family members.
 TANF Children receiving adoption subsidies are ineligible for TANF cash assistance.
-Exclude subsidies when determining the eligibility of the group (which does not include the chi adoption subsidy).
-A child receiving adoption subsidies must be excluded from the group.
+Exclude adoption subsidies when determining the eligibility of the group (which does not include the child receiving the adoption subsidy).
+GC A child receiving adoption subsidies must be excluded from the group.
 Exclude all adoption subsidies.
-Count support and subsidies as unearned income.
-Exclude a medical subsidy provided that it must be used for medical expenses.
+FS Count support and subsidies as unearned income.
+Exclude a medical subsidy provided that it must - be used for medical expenses.